 If at all possible, it is wise to settle future financial and legal matters in advance (ideally, as soon after diagnosis as possible) while there is less doubt about their competence to make those decisions.

-People with cognitive deficits can be actively involved in creating their own Advance Care Plan.
+People with cognitive deficits like Downs Syndrome can be actively involved in creating their own Advance Care Plan.
 These workbooks and videos were developed by several agencies in cooperation with the Coalition for Compassionate Care in California:

 Although it is heartbreaking to consider these questions for children who have a terminal condition, their parents can get some support from these conversation starter kits: